herrera3/herrera3/README.md

-- 👋 Hi, I’m @herrera3, mostly knowm as Eduarda!
+- 👋 Hi, I’m @herrera3, mostly known as Eduarda!
 - 👀 I’m interested in learning front-end development, creating websites and applications using web languages such as HTML, CSS, and JavaScript!
 I’m currently learning coding with the languages Java, Python and Javascript.
 I also programm chatbots and AI, using IBM Cloud's Watson Assistant and Node.js, and data modeling with Oracle SQL.